scrakcho/nvm/README.md

 ### Windows

-***This install node.js in your user local only so you don't need admin rights, except being able to execute PowerShell scripts.***
+***You don't need admin rights to install or use***, except the permission to execute PowerShell scripts.

 Tested on Windows 10, 8.1, and 7.
 Windows 7 requires PowerShell updates, see [update instructions](#windows-7-updates).